-Namibia, with its towering sand dunes, craggy mountains and unique desert-adapted species offer a distinct contrast to southern Africa’s other safari destinations.
-The raw landscape is home to endangered black rhinoceros and desert elephant that subsist on thorny vegetation along dry riverbeds.
-This is an incomparable wilderness where the night skies are among Earth's darkest, and exploratory sojourns reveal unusual natural wonders.
-Traveling on foot and by 4x4, or via optional balloon, quad bike or horseback ride, venture into the glittering red sands of the world's tallest dunes, traverse a vast clay pan, explore the Skeleton Coast where seals congregate, find a cool respite in hidden canyons, or examine ancient petroglyphs.
-Witness the persistence of small living things adapted to these harsh environs, and find rare beauty in this stark and austere realm.
+Namibia, with its towering sand dunes, craggy mountains and unique desert-adapted species, offers a distinct contrast to other southern Africa safari destinations.
+Its raw landscapes are home to endangered black rhinos and desert elephants that subsist on thorny vegetation along dry riverbeds.
+In this incomparable wilderness, night skies are among the darkest on Earth, and exploratory sojourns by day reveal unusual natural wonders.
+Traveling by 4x4 and on foot, or via optional hot air balloon or quad bike, venture into the glittering red sands of the world's tallest dunes, traverse a sprawling clay pan, explore the evocative Skeleton Coast where fur seals bellow in large colonies, find a respite in the shadows of hidden canyons, and examine ancient petroglyphs.
+In Namibia, we witness the persistence of small living things adapted to these harsh environs, finding rare beauty in this stark and austere realm.

-Explore the Remote Skeleton CoastStay at Hoanib Camp to experience the remote Skeleton Coast with its abundant seal colonies, shipwrecks, whale carcasses and intriguing plant and insect life
+Explore the Remote Skeleton CoastFrom Hoanib Camp, experience the lonely Skeleton Coast with its abundant fur seal colonies, shipwrecks, whale carcasses and intriguing plant and insect life